Content-Aware Mamba for Learned Image Compression: Introduction

 \section{Introduction}

 Image compression plays a vital role in computer vision and multimedia by reducing storage and bandwidth while preserving visual quality.
-Learned image compression (LIC) has advanced rapidly, driven by variational autoencoders and end-to-end training (\cite{balle2016end, balle2018variational}).
-Early LIC methods used convolutional neural networks (CNNs) for nonlinear analysis and synthesis transforms (\cite{minnen2018joint, cheng2020learned, he2022elic, zhang2024another}).
-More recently, transformer-based designs expanded receptive fields to capture long-range dependencies (\cite{zou2022devil, zhu2022transformer, liu2023learned, li2023frequency}).
-However, transformers achieve a global receptive field at the cost of quadratic time and memory complexity.
-State space models (SSMs) such as Mamba (\cite{mamba,mamba2,vim,liu2024vmamba}) offer a compelling alternative: they couple global receptive fields with linear complexity and have already been adopted in several LIC models (\cite{qin2024mambavc,zeng2025mambaic}).
+Learned image compression (LIC) has advanced rapidly with end-to-end training and differentiable loss functions \citep{balle2016end, balle2018variational, du2025largeLLM, li2025differentiableVMAF}.
+Early LIC methods used convolutional neural networks (CNNs) for nonlinear analysis and synthesis transforms \citep{minnen2018joint, he2022elic}.
+Recently, transformer-based designs expanded receptive fields to capture long-range dependencies \citep{zou2022devil, zhu2022transformer, liu2023learned, li2023frequency}.
+However, transformers achieve a global receptive field at the cost of quadratic time complexity.
+State-space models \citep{mamba,vim} offer a compelling alternative: they couple global receptive fields with linear complexity and have already been adopted in several LIC models \citep{qin2024mambavc,zeng2025mambaic}.